Hyroxia/Hyroxia/README.md

 Hello there stranger.
 I'm @Hyroxia
-- currently learning HTML, CSS, Python and LUA (specifically Love Lua)
+- currently learning Python and LUA (specifically the use of Love Lua)
+- wish i never learnt HTML and CSS
 - guessing what im doing
-- interested in learning C#
+- interested in learning C# & Java